phaustin/a301_students_eoas/notebooks/week8/zoom_landsat.md

 ### Step 1: Construct the new affine transform

 Recall how we constructed the  [affine transform](http://www.perrygeo.com/python-affine-transforms.html) in {ref}`week6:geotiffs`.
-The pixel size remains the same, but we've changed the upper left corner of the image, and so we need a new for the c and f components of the transform.
+The pixel size remains the same, but we've changed the upper left corner of the image, and so we need new corner coordinates for the uperleft corner values c and f of the transform.
 Since the image is rectangular in map coords, we can just use the lower left and upper right coordinates of the bounding box for the upper left corner.

 ```{code-cell} ipython3